brianlee1597/Coffeeshop-Website/readMe.md

 The project is a front-end focused project with what will probably end up being a static website hosted by a web-hosting service.
 I have built the website using vanilla HTML, CSS, and Javascript, alongside few lines of JQuery to execute my design for the website.
 Everything was coded by myself except two third-party libraries were used for certain functions: ScrollCue by SamWest (https://github.com/prjct-samwest/scrollCue) and swiper.js.

 Thank you for taking interest in this project!
-Please check out the website.